 A stay at this unique dome house has been on my wish list for a long time.
 The Magical Dome in Lund is a rustic cedar dome-shaped house set in the rainforest near the Sunshine Coast Trail.
 The interior is full of quirky spaces, railings made of branches, and the cutest loft bedroom.

 The Gulf Islands are a handful of islands sprinkled in the Strait of Georgia between the mainland and Vancouver Island.
 Each has its own laid-back personality and they all make an ideal weekend getaway.
 With so many Gulf Islands cabins to choose from, it can be hard to pick.
 But let me help you out – my favourite cabins on the Gulf Islands are below.

-Oceanfront Treehouse, Salt Spring Island
+The Cottages on Salt Spring Island

 Vancouver Island Cabins